 Co-production – an introduction training course

-This CPD-accredited course gives an introductory overview of co-production and how its principles can be applied in the workplace.
+This CPD-accredited training course introduces co-production and shows how its principles can be applied in the workplace.

 This course explains the valuable role of co-production in the collaborative development of care services.